 The Award is now entirely a Dublin City initiative, sponsored by the City Council.
 The original private sector sponsoring partner was the company, IMPAC, and its founder, the late James B. Irwin Snr.
 Mr Irwin and IMPAC supported the Award for many years through a Trust set up to fund the prize money.
 This Trust Fund was exhausted at the end of 2014 Award and was wound up.
 Dublin City Council is grateful to the late James B Irwin Snr. and IMPAC for their support over the years.

 The award is organised by an organising committee.
-The current members of the committee are Mairead Owens, Dublin City Librarian and Chair (ex-officio); Brendan Teeling, Deputy Dublin City Librarian; Michael Ryan, Dublin City Media Relations Officer (ex-officio); Anne-Marie Kelly, Director Dublin UNESCO City of Literature and Úna Smyth, Award Administrator.
+The current members of the committee are Mairéad Owens, Dublin City Librarian and Chair (Ex-officio) ; Brendan Teeling, Deputy Dublin City Librarian, Michael Ryan, Dublin City Media Relations Officer ( Ex-officio); Anne-Marie Kelly, Director Dublin UNESCO City of Literature & the Award Administrator ( vacant).